microsoft/GraphView/DeveloperGuide.md

 The scheme of repeat is determined by

-1. What projections do we need after the repeat-step(Here, we need `_path` and `name`).
+1. What projections do we need from the step before repeat-step(Here, we need `*`).
-2. What projections do we need from the previous step(Here, we need `*`).
+2. What projections do we need to compute the until-condition(Here, none)
-3. What projections do we need to compute the until-condition(Here, none)
+3. What projections do we need to emit(Here, none)
-4. What projections do we need to emit(Here, none)
+4. What projections do we need after the repeat-step(Here, we need `_path` and `name`).

 #### Repeat condition